Nylon (magazine): History

 Nylon joined with Facebook in 2012 for its June/July music issue.
-2012 also brought a Summer Music Tour, featuring Neon Trees, and sponsored by Starbucks.
-America's Next Top Model announced that Nylon would be its media partner for the show's 19th cycle.
+2012 also brought a Summer Music Tour, featuring Neon Trees, sponsored by Starbucks.
+America's Next Top Model announced that Nylon would be its media partner for the show's 19th reincarnation.

-Nylon had established a material social media presence.
-By early 2014, Nylon was active on Instagram, had over 700,000 Twitter followers, and had a million Facebook fans.

 In May 2014, Nylon was acquired by a new ownership group, including an affiliate of LA-based investor Marc Luzzatto through Diversis Capital, LLC.
 The new venture also acquired FashionIndie, with FashionIndie's founders, Beca Alexander and Daniel Saynt, maintaining their titles of editor-in-chief and creative director, respectively.
-Publisher Marvin Jarrett was blindsided, and he was not retained by the new owners.
+The new owners did not retain publisher Marvin Jarrett.
 The staff learned of the takeover via the press.

-In September 2017, announced that it was transitioning to an all-digital platform.
-The print edition of Nylon was discontinued between October 2017 until 2019.
-The print staff was laid off.
+In September 2017, it announced it was transitioning to an all-digital platform.
+The print edition of Nylon was discontinued between October 2017 and 2019, and the print staff was laid off.
 Upon the departure of the core print team, only two original staff members, of the 60-odd employees from before the sale in 2014, remained.
-One of those original staff members included digital team Senior Editor, Gabrielle Korn, who was then promoted to Editor-in-Chief.
+One was digital team senior editor, Gabrielle Korn, who was then promoted to editor-in-chief.

 In June 2019, Nylon was acquired by the Bustle Digital Group, founded by Bryan Goldberg.
+Its current editor-in-chief is Lauren McCarthy.